zsyasd/Excavating-RoI-Attention-for-Underwater-Object-Detection/README.md

 ## Acknowledgement

+This work is suported by Science and Technology Development Fund of Macau (0008/2019/A1, 0010/2019/AFJ, 0025/2019/AKP).

-Thanks MMDetection team for the wonderful open source project!
+And thanks MMDetection team for the wonderful open source project!